mengepeng/object-detection-cascade/README.md

 ## Objective

 Cascade Classifier of OpenCV includes two major stages: training and detection.
-It is a good method for face detection, eye detection, face expression and fatigue recognition.
+It is a good method for face detection, eye detection, face expression and fatigue recognition, etc.
 But here I wanna use it for vehicle detection and see how it works.

 ## Dependencies & Environment